tcoates3/dqm4hep-doc/docs/user-manual/core-tools.md

 };
 ```

-The *StatusCodeException* exception class handle one of these status codes on creation.
-Together with the StatusCode enum are also defined the following pre-processor macros:
+The *StatusCodeException* exception class handles one of these status codes on creation.
+Together with the StatusCode enum, there are also definitions for the following pre-processor macros:

-- *RETURN_RESULT_IF(code, Operator, Command)*: return the status code returned by the command if the comparison code with *code* using the operator *Operator* fails.
+- *RETURN_RESULT_IF(code, Operator, Command)*: Runs the command, and returns its status code if the comparison with code using the operator is false.
 See example below.
-- *RETURN_RESULT_IF_AND_IF(code, code2, Operator, Command)*: return the status code returned by the command if the comparison code with *code* and *code2* using the operator *Operator* fails.
+- *RETURN_RESULT_IF_AND_IF(code, code2, Operator, Command)*: Runs the command, and returns it's status code if the comparison with either code1 or code2 using the operator is false.
 - *THROW_RESULT_IF(code, Operator, Command)*: throw a *StatusCodeException* with the status code returned by the command if the comparison code with *code* using the operator *Operator* fails.
 - *THROW_RESULT_IF_AND_IF(code, code2, Operator, Command)*: throw a *StatusCodeException* with the status code returned by the command if the comparison code with *code* and *code2* using the operator *Operator* fails.